COVID-19 pandemic in Romania: 28 December 2021–present: Fifth wave of cases and aftermath

-On 8 January 2022 Romania reintroduces mandatory face mask wearing in outdoor and indoor public spaces, reduces the operating hours and capacity of bars, restaurants, cinemas, gyms, and sporting events, and also reduces the quarantine period, amid concern that the next wave of COVID-19 could overwhelm the health system.
-On 21 January Romania reports a record 19,649 new cases of COVID-19 and the next day has exceeded 2 million COVID-19 cases since the beginning of the pandemic.
+On 8 January 2022, Romania reintroduces mandatory face mask wearing in outdoor and indoor public spaces, reduces the operating hours and capacity of bars, restaurants, cinemas, gyms, and sporting events, and also reduces the quarantine period, amid concern that the next wave of COVID-19 could overwhelm the health system.
+On 21 January, Romania reported a record 19,649 new cases of COVID-19 and the next day exceeded 2 million COVID-19 cases since the beginning of the pandemic.

 The state of alert initially decreed on 15 May 2020 and then continually renewed was finally lifted on 8 March 2022, upon the fall of the fifth wave of COVID-19 cases.
-This would also mean a series of relaxation measures.
+This also meant a series of relaxation measures.
 President Klaus Iohannis stated that this can be considered the start of "a new stage [of the pandemic]".

 Vaccinations

 Romania received the first 10,000 vaccines against the virus on 26 December 2020 and officially started the vaccination campaign on Sunday, 27 December.
 The first person who took the vaccine was a nurse from the Matei Bals Institute for Infectious Diseases in Bucharest.
 She was soon followed by several hundred doctors and nurses from COVID-19 dedicated hospitals throughout the country.
-Romania has contracted about 10 million vaccines made by BioNTech-Pfizer.
-Vaccination is free of charge and non-mandatory.
+Romania contracted about 10 million vaccines made by BioNTech-Pfizer.
+Vaccination was free of charge and non-mandatory.
 By 27 January 2022, over 50% of the country's eligible population received at least one dose of the vaccine.